-A year ago my chemical-engineering son explained counting macros to me and their importance.
+A year ago our chemical-engineering son explained counting macros to me.
 Since then I’ve been playing around and adjusting percentages, looking for the perfect balance.
 I’ve given each trial about 5 months.
-It’s a lot of fun to me… sorta like working a puzzle.
+It’s sorta like working a puzzle.

 Everyone alive eats macros.
-They are what make up our food: fats, carbohydrates, proteins.
+They are what make up our food: fats, carbohydrates, and proteins.
 We consume them daily in various amounts, usually according to what our area of the world has to offer.
-Oftentimes so much is available – taste becomes king.
+Oftentimes, like in the US so much is available – taste becomes king.

-In my macro-adjustment-journey (aka diet) I’ve tried reducing and increasing one group over another, looking for what makes my body run best.
-My goals (at 51) are for: mental clarity, energy (to run or lift weights daily), sleep well, keep up bone density, flexibility, and not gain excess weight.
-To see more muscle definition would be nice also.
+In my macro-adjustment-journey, I’ve tried reducing and increasing one group over another, looking for what makes my body run best.
+My goals (at 51) are: